 - 2% general rates.
 Mention that you are a member of the Amazon Sellers Australia, USA & Global Facebook Group for fee-free preferential rates of 1.2%!

 - Payoneer debit card for subscriptions (Helium 10, Shopify, etc.)

 - Pay amazon advertising directly from within your Payoneer dashboard.

 - Free payments between Payoneer accounts (Pay staff/suppliers for free)

-- Introductions to new global marketplaces (Wallmart, shopee, JD, Lazadda, etc)
+- Introductions to new global marketplaces (Walmart, shopee, JD, Lazada, etc.)

-Customers will need to be on the latest version of the Payoneer Australia account.
-Please email [email protected] and mention that you are part of Calli’s network for help with creating your accounts.
-Remy Jansons or Bonnie will be happy to help you.
+- Customers will need to be on the latest version of the Payoneer Australia account.
+Please email [email protected] and mention that you are part of Calli’s network to get the discounted rate and assistance with creating your accounts.
+Remy or Bonnie will be happy to help you.

-When getting a USA or Global account, remember that you have more negotiating power, the more money you transfer with a company.
-If you have a thriving Amazon business, your transfers will be higher than others’.
+When getting the USA or Global account, remember that you have more negotiating power the more money you transfer with a company.
+If you have a thriving Amazon business, your transfers will be higher than others.
 So, you could use that to your advantage and get some serious savings in your bank account.